JoDaUT/conways-game-of-life/README.md

 # Requirements

-Navigate to https://go.dev/doc/install and choose the installer depending on you operating system.
+Navigate to https://go.dev/doc/install and choose the installer based on your operating system.

 # How to build